 A department wishing to host an Exchange Visitor should complete the J-1 request process at least three months prior to the intended start date, in order to allow time for unanticipated delays in government processing, security checks and visa issuance.
 Our normal processing time for new scholar requests is 3-5 business days.
-Upon receipt of a complete request, ISSS will issue a Form DS-2019 and Welcome Packet no later than 10 business days after.
+Upon receipt of a complete request, ISSS will issue and email a Form DS-2019 and our virtual Homebase orientation no later than 10 business days after.
 Failure to accurately complete all items on the J-1 Exchange Visitor e-Form Request and to submit required supporting documentation will delay DS-2019 issuance.

-One-time fee of $150 paid by host department to ISSS via Spectrum.
+A one-time fee of $150 is paid by the host department to ISSS via Spectrum.

 In order to access the e-forms, you must first request departmental access.
 We have created a step-by-step instructional guide on how to access the e-forms here.